 The following advice can help you file your taxes quickly:

-- Arrange your paperwork: Amass all the necessary paperwork for your income tax return (ITR), including Form 16, Form 26AS, investment documentation, and bank statements.
+- Organise your paperwork: Gather all the necessary documents for your income tax return (ITR), including Form 16, Form 26AS, investment records, and bank statements.
 To prevent confusion, arrange them in an orderly fashion.

 - Choose the appropriate ITR form: Depending on your income source and the sort of income you generated during the financial year, choose the appropriate ITR form.